bmbastos/spherical-image-compression/README.md

 # Low-Complexity Compressor for 360° Images

 This project showcases the spherical image compressor developed for the article "Low-Complexity Compression for 360° Still Images", published in LASCAS 2025 (DOI:_).
-A more detailed version is available in my [undergraduate thesis](https://lume.ufrgs.br/handle/10183/284279) in Computer Science at the Federal University of Rio Grande do Sul.
+A more detailed version is available in my undergraduate thesis in Computer Science at the Federal University of Rio Grande do Sul, called ["Low-complexity transform-quantization pair for 360° image compression"](https://lume.ufrgs.br/handle/10183/284279).

 ## 📁 Project Structure
 	image_compressor/